stormpath/stormpath-documentation/source/auth_n.rst

 Token Generation Example
 """""""""""""""""""""""""

-In this example we will demonstrated the Password Grant Type:
+In this example we will demonstrate the Password Grant Type:

 - The user inputs their credentials into a form and submits them.
 - Your application in turn takes the credentials and formulates the OAuth 2.0 Access Token request to Stormpath.